Scientology: Debates over classification

+Government bodies and other institutions maintain that the Scientology organization is a commercial business that falsely claims to be religious, or a form of therapy masquerading as religion.
+The French government characterizes the movement as a dangerous cult, and the German government monitors it as an anti-democratic cult.

+The notion of Scientology as a religion is strongly opposed by the anti-cult movement.
+Its claims to a religious identity have been particularly rejected in continental Europe.
+Grünschloß writes that labeling Scientology a religion does not mean that it is "automatically promoted as harmless, nice, good, and humane".
+The multi-faceted nature of the Church of Scientology that includes pedagogy, communication theories, management principles and methods for a healthy living discombobulated many observers when it first started.
+Dericquebourg comments that the same things can be found in established churches.

 Etymology

 The word Scientology, as coined by Hubbard, is a derivation from the Latin word scientia ("knowledge", "skill"), which comes from the verb scīre ("to know"), with the suffix -ology, from the Greek λόγος lógos ("word" or "account [of]").
 Hubbard claimed that the word "Scientology" meant "knowing about knowing or science of knowledge".
 The name "Scientology" deliberately makes use of the word "science", seeking to benefit from the "prestige and perceived legitimacy" of natural science in the public imagination.
-In doing so Scientology has been compared to religious groups like Christian Science and the Science of Mind which employed similar tactics.
+In doing so, Scientology has been compared to religious groups like Christian Science and the Science of Mind, which employed similar tactics.

 The term "Scientology" had been used in published works at least twice before Hubbard.
-In The New Word (1901) poet and lawyer Allen Upward first used scientology to mean blind, unthinking acceptance of scientific doctrine (compare scientism).
+In The New Word (1901), poet and lawyer Allen Upward first used scientology to mean blind, unthinking acceptance of scientific doctrine (compare scientism).
 In 1934, philosopher Anastasius Nordenholz published Scientology: Science of the Constitution and Usefulness of Knowledge, which used the term to mean the science of science.
 It is unknown whether Hubbard was aware of either prior usage of the word.